anyagall/Elk-Project/README.md

 - Configure the host file.
 Include elk and web servers.
 - Run the playbook, and navigate to kibana to check that the installation has worked.

-The playbook is a yml file which can be created in the same way as any other file.
+The playbook is in yml format and can be created using nano or other program of choice.
 Navigate to the Kibana webpage (http://20.36.45.148:5601/app/kibana#/home) to figure out if the elk is running.
 It will only connect to the Kibana webpage if the installation/configuration has been successful.